0

 3 Tbsp toasted, roughly chopped pinenuts and pumpkin seeds

-1. Make the dressing by squeezing the juice of half the lemon into a small blender.
-Add the basil and parsley, then add a splash of vinegar, sugar and olive oil—season with salt and pepper, then puree.
-Taste, adjust seasoning and balance with more oil or vinegar as called for, and sweeten with sugar or honey if it’s too sharp.
+1. Squeeze the juice of half the lemon into a small blender.
+Add the basil and parsley, then add a splash of vinegar, sugar, and olive oil.
+Season with salt and pepper, then puree.
+Taste, adjust seasoning, and balance with more oil or vinegar as called for.
+Sweeten with sugar or honey if it’s too sharp.
 Rerun the machine, then add a pinch of chilli flakes.

 1. Preheat the oven to 220C/425F.

-2. Toss the bread with 2 tablespoons of olive oil—season with salt and pepper.
+2. Toss the bread with 2 tablespoons of olive oil and season with salt and pepper.
 Scatter pieces on a small baking sheet.

 3. Slice the half lemon into thin rounds, removing any seeds; if you have a mandoline (or patience), slice about 3 mm thick (1/8-inch.)
 Coat lightly with olive oil and arrange on another small baking pan.